 The Church of the Good Shepherd has no dress code.
 Weekday and Sunday evening services tend to be less formal than those on Sunday mornings.
 However, from South Texas casual to coat and tie, you will find people dressed in all kinds of clothing every time you come to The Church of the Good Shepherd.

 How do I get to The Church of the Good Shepherd?

 We share our three block campus with St. James Episcopal School and have parking throughout the campus.
 You can access parking lots off the following streets: S. Upper Broadway, S. Caranchua Street (on both sides of the street), Park Avenue and Water Street.
 There is also on-street parking on Park Avenue and handicap parking on S. Upper Broadway.

 Is the Church handicap accessible?

 Yes.
-There is handicap access from the parking lot on S. Carancahua Street as well as from the curb on Park Avenue.
-The entire facility is handicap accessible with ramps, elevators and a chair lift.
+There is handicap access right in front of the Church as well as from the parking lot on S. Carancahua Street, and the curb on Park Avenue.
+The entire facility is handicap accessible with ramps and elevators.